camptocamp/gtimelog2odoo/README.md

 ### Internal issue references

-Internal issue prefixes are used to avoid adding 'to dispatch' time on internal entries
+Blacklisted issue prefixes are used to avoid adding 'to dispatch' time on such entries

-You can add as many internal issue prefixes as you want in the corresponding configuration file section.
+You can add as many issue prefixes as you want in the corresponding configuration file section.
-> internal_issue_prefixes = BS-, BSRD-, ABCH-, ABFR-
+> dispatch_blacklist_prefixes = BS-,BSRD-,ABCH-,ABFR-

 ### Passwords